baketti/H24News/README.md

 # H24News

 It's a demo that provides users with access to live news from the Hacker News API.
-Users can effortlessly explore the latest news, and relative comments, across different categories through an intuitive and user-friendly interface.
+Users can effortlessly explore the latest news, and relative comments, across different categories through an intuitive and user-friendly interface: https://h24news.mdbgo.io.

 # About the project
 A project for: